cnarte/LibraryReissuer/README.md

 # LibraryReissuer
-  This is an application to reissue the books which have reached its due date.
+  This is an application to reissue the books which have reached its due date automatically.

 ## Features
 * No Clicks required: Provide username(reg no.) and password in Terminal and get rid of unnecessary clicks.